 - Start the engine and observe if the check engine light (CEL or MIL) will Illuminate.

 Petrol or gasoline used to propel our vehicles consists of various chemicals such as benzene, which, when inhaled, pose various health issues.
-To solve this problem, the government has mandated every car manufacturer to feed the gasoline vapor from the vehicle tank to the engine for combustion disposal.
+To solve this problem, the government has mandated that every car manufacturer feed the gasoline vapor from the vehicle tank to the engine for combustion disposal.